itpp-labs/odoo-development/docs/dev/docs/templates/doc/index.rst

 {Does it work or not in odoo.sh?}
 The module is compatible with odoo.sh deployment

-The module is not compatible with odoo.sh deployment, until Odoo.sh support updating server_wide_modules parameter
+The module is not completely compatible with odoo.sh deployment, until Odoo.sh support updating server_wide_modules parameter.